 When it comes to choosing the right affiliate for your business, your choice of network isn’t the only consideration.

 One common mistake advertisers make when developing their brand affiliate programs is not providing the networks with the most up-to-date and complete set of product information for campaign success.

-How Quality Data Feeds can Maximize your Advertising Results
+How To Maximize Your Advertising Results

 Advertisers use data feeds to better promote their products on affiliate networks or specific programs.

 Basic product listing data includes: